 Signs your plant needs repotting include:

-• Roots growing out of the drainage holes.
+- Roots that grow out of the drainage holes.

-• Growth has slowed despite proper care.
+- Growth has slowed despite giving it the right care.

 How to Repot